If you have any questions please contact the Office of Admissions at 303-546-3572 (1-800-772-6951) or at

 All of Naropa University's counseling programs offer skills training and counseling career preparation, diversity work, contemplative practice, community engagement, and deep personal reflection.
 Given this and your understanding of the assigned readings for this application please respond to the following prompt:

-It is our hope to ascertain your level of exposure to and experience with different forms of movement, sensory awareness, and body-based expression from your essays.
+Through supplemental essays we hope to uncover your level of exposure to and experience with different forms of movement, sensory awareness, and body-based expression from your essays.
 Please limit your answers to a total of 500 words for each section, using 12-point font and double-spaced.